clodon2/GSU-REU/README.md

-# Finding the Top Healthcare Providers in a Network
+# Detecting the Top Healthcare Providers by Specialty in a Network
 ## Graph Data Analytics REU at Georgia State University
 ### Dr. Mehmet Aktas, Corey Verkouteren, Djalil Sawadogo

-This program is built to find the top healthcare providers in a given network.
+This program is built to find the top healthcare providers within specific specialties in a given network.
 This network is modeled as a graph in networkx.
 In this program, we test 3 methods of finding top providers, including sheaf laplacian, graph (regular) laplacian, and page rank.
 Our premier method is the sheaf laplacian, explored in an earlier paper on influence maximization.

 ### Graph Structure
 Our graph is built with providers as nodes and edges defined as providers working together.
 These edges have 3 attributes: pair count (number of times worked together), beneficiary count (unique patients together), and same day count (number of times connections where made in the same day).
 This data is gathered from the [physician shared patient dataset.](https://www.nber.org/research/data/physician-shared-patient-patterns-data)